 Currently, a small subset of commercial districts prohibits residential uses not because of any inherent use conflicts, as in C8 districts, but rather as an attempt in the 1980s to preserve certain commercial and light industrial uses in the face of a changing economy.
-Today, the preservation requirements and limitations on residential conversion may be lifted only by Special Permit ZR 15-50 or Special Permit ZR 74-782, however, the uses the Special Permit is designed to protect are largely gone.
+These uses are largely gone.
 The effort to restrict conversions in these areas is outdated and has led to the rise of informal and unlawful residential uses that should be legalized and formally regulated.

-The Proposed Action would remove the Special Permit requirement to modify restrictions in C6-1G, C6-2G, C6-2M and C6-4M districts.
+The Proposed Action would remove these restrictions in C6-1G, C6-2G, C6-2M and C6-4M districts.
 The Department of City Planning will work with the Department of Housing Preservation and Development and other sister agencies to minimize disruption to existing residents of informal housing in these areas.